Tom Allon: Personal life

 In 1993, Allon married Janet Wickenhaver, then a freelance crime reporter, in a Jewish ceremony in Soho.
 They divorced in 2015.
 Allon married Rebecca Cohen in 2020 in a Zoom wedding ceremony at their second home on Long Island, in the midst of the covid pandemic.

 Outside activities and memberships

 Allon helped create two public high schools, Eleanor Roosevelt High School on the Upper East Side and Frank McCourt High School on the Upper West Side of Manhattan.
-He also served on the advisory board of the West Side Crime Prevention Program, the board of arts institution Symphony Space, and the board of the Speyer Legacy School on the upper West Side of Manhattan.
+He also served on the advisory board of the West Side Crime Prevention Program, the board of arts institution Symphony Space, and the board of the Speyer Legacy School.
 He was the president of the New York Press Association in 2008.
 He was appointed to the Brooklyn Bridge Park board by then Governor Andrew Cuomo in 2019.
 He was appointed to the board of the Manhattan Chamber of Commerce in 2021.
-In March 2022, Mayor Eric Adams and Chancellor David Banks appointed Allon to the public education policy panel.
+In March 2022, Mayor Eric Adams and Chancellor David Banks appointed Allon to the public education policy panel (PEP).
+Allon is a board member of Press Pass NYC, a non-profit dedicated to starting journalism programs in NYC public schools.
+In 2025, Allon, along with his son Jonah, edited a book that included a collection of essays by “Angela’s Ashes” author Frank McCourt and his brother, Malachy McCourt.
+Abrams Books will publish the collection, “Sez I To Myself,” in September 2026, the 30th anniversary of the publication of “Angela’s Ashes.”